WurmWillem/crust/README.md

 <H2>Why should you use Crust?</H2>

 - 🚀 Blazingly fast and written in Rust
-- 😃 Because you are a masochist
+- 😃 You are looking for a language that balances simplicity and features
 - 🥰 You want to support me
-- 🇳🇱 Je bent een Nederlander in hart en nieren

 <H3>Sneak Peek</H3>